 An unfortunate aspect to iodine is it’s lack of studies.
-There is a lot of historical information related to its benefits to our health, which is what has allowed doctors to get this info out to us.
-But we’re not mixing it with various nutrients and seeing how it reactions inside and outside of the body.
-But luckily, for the most part, iodine can be used around the same just about any other nutrients.
-We may want to avoid mixing iodine directly with other nutrients, or taking them at the same exact time.
-Iodine is strong stuff and tends to react with things.
+There is a lot of historical information related to its benefits to our health, which is what has allowed doctors to get this info out to us, but we’re not mixing it with various nutrients and seeing how it reactions inside and outside of the body.

 Iodine is sometimes used to measure the amount of starch in a substance.
 The shape of the starch molecule causes the iodine molecule to be suspended differently, which causes it to turn the starch blue/black.
 This is another example of a reaction between iodine and a common food that is not necessarily harmful.
 2

 There is a common idea that various nutrients ‘lock out’ other nutrients.
 Although there are various nutrients that may share the same transport systems in our body, I do not feel this situation is an issue.
 But, I also think we shouldn’t be taking very large doses of various nutrients, nor do I think we should be taking them every single day just because we think they are something our body wants or needs.
 Imagine if you just learned your car requires gasoline and your fuel gauge also did not function.
 Would you stop and get the same amount of fuel every single day, or maybe attempt figuring out how to judge how often you needed to refuel?
 The fuel pump will let us know when the tank is full, but our body does not have this feature.
 Read more about this concept at whyiodine.com/pulse-dosing